gokmenyilmaz/_MyDoc/troubleshooting.database.md

 > although it work local machine not working at github pages (jekyll)

 ````
 Github pages are case sensitive.
-This status both file name and folder names are valid
+This status valid for both file name and folder names